 Advantages of Travelling by Car

-When you take a trip by car, you have unlimited flexibility, independence, and freedom, especially when it comes to your itinerary.
+Because when you take a trip by car, you have unlimited flexibility, independence, and freedom, especially when it comes to your itinerary.
 Here’s what I mean.

 1. You can pack all your stuff in the car.